 As a security solution provider, you have a particularly tough row to hoe with regard to securing your client’s data in a cloud computing environment.

 Cloud capabilities and ubiquity have advanced greatly, but have the security capabilities and protocols kept up?
-Unfortunately, in many cases, the answer is no. If you are going to support a client moving to a public cloud, or are asked to support them after the fact, there are many
+Unfortunately, in many cases, the answer is no. If you are going to support a client moving to a public cloud, or are asked to support them after the fact, there are many cloud computing security issues to consider, and that’s what we’ll cover in this tip.

-issues with cloud computing
+Security issues with cloud computing

 Many companies developing and offering cloud computing products and services have not properly considered the implications of processing, storing and accessing data in a shared and virtualized environment.
 In fact, many developers of cloud-based applications struggle to include security, even as an afterthought.
 In other cases, developers simply cannot provide real security with currently affordable technological capabilities.